Frequently Asked Questions

 Do you offer scholarships?

-Admitted applicants to the Oregon Law LLM program are automatically considered for up to a partial-tuition scholarship from Oregon Law.
-You may wish to view additional scholarship options on the Oregon Law LL.M. scholarship page.
+Admitted applicants to the Oregon Law LLM program are automatically considered for a tuition discount scholarship from Oregon Law.
+You may wish to view additional scholarship options on the Oregon Law LLM scholarship page.
 The University of Oregon Office of International Affairs also has a list of University-affiliated scholarships.

 Unfortunately, there is not a concurrent degree option for the LLM program.
 You would need to apply for each program separately; if admitted to both programs simultaneously, you may be able to take some of the other program courses while in the LLM program, if you receive permission from that department.

-How can I make the seat deposit payment?
+How do I pay the required seat deposit?

 English Language Requirements